U.S. targets overseas cyber attackers with sanctions programme

 "If ABC Corp has had intellectual property stolen and then it's showing up in products of So and So Co of Shenzhen, you can tell them that it's been misappropriated and that their property in the U.S. is now subject to seizure," Brenner said.

-(Additional reporting by Joseph Menn in San Francisco, Susan Heavey in Washington and Michael Martina in Beijing; Editing by David Storey, David Gregorio and Simon Cameron-Moore)
+(Additional reporting by Joseph Menn in San Francisco and Susan Heavey in Washington; Editing by David Storey and David Gregorio)